kunal-visoulia/Fullstack-Ecommerce-Project/README.md

 STEPS:
 1. setup db tables(create-user.sql(creates a new user),create-products.sql(creates a schema, and inside that schema 2 tables product and procuct_category))

-2. start.spring.io spring-boot-starter-data-jpa(Spring Data JPA(dependency name in start.spring.io)), spring-boot-starter-data-rest(Rest Repositiories), mysql-connector-java(MySQL Driver), lombok(for getter and setters and other boilerplate code).
-Created application.properties file with required db config.
-Created JPA Entities for db tables.
-Created REST APIs with Spring Data JPA repositories(interfaces in DAO) and  Spring Data REST.Used Spring Data JPA(Persist data in SQL stores with Java Persistence API using Spring Data and Hibernate), Lombok, Rest Repositories(Exposing Spring Data repositories over REST via Spring Data REST) and MYSQL Driver dependencies.
-The dialect specifies the type of database used in hibernate so that hibernate generate appropriate type of SQL statements.
+2. start.spring.io spring-boot-starter-data-jpa(Spring Data JPA(dependency name in start.spring.io)), spring-boot-starter-data-rest(Rest Repositiories), mysql-connector-java(MySQL Driver), lombok(for getter and setters and other boilerplate code).<br>Created application.properties file with required db config.<br> Created JPA Entities for db tables.<br> Created REST APIs with Spring Data JPA repositories(interfaces in DAO) and  Spring Data REST.Used Spring Data JPA(Persist data in SQL stores with Java Persistence API using Spring Data and Hibernate), Lombok, Rest Repositories(Exposing Spring Data repositories over REST via Spring Data REST) and MYSQL Driver dependencies. <br>The dialect specifies the type of database used in hibernate so that hibernate generate appropriate type of SQL statements.
 For connecting any hibernate application with the database, it is required to provide the configuration of SQL dialect.<br>In computer software, a data access object (DAO) is a pattern that provides an abstract interface to some type of database or other persistence mechanism.
 By mapping application calls to the persistence layer, the DAO provides some specific data operations without exposing details of the database.The Data Access Object (DAO) pattern is a structural pattern that allows us to isolate the application/business layer from the persistence layer (usually a relational database, but it could be any other persistence mechanism) using an abstract API.The functionality of this API is to hide from the application all the complexities involved in performing CRUD operations in the underlying storage mechanism.
 This permits both layers to evolve separately without knowing anything about each other.

 3. RELEASE 1.0: created product-list componenet to get lists of product via a service. creqate a Product class to represent Product[] coming from BE.